pubkey/rxdb/docs-src/alternatives.md

-# Alternatives for offline-first/realtime/JavaScript applications
+# Alternatives for realtime offline-first JavaScript applications

 To give you an augmented view over the topic of client side JavaScript databases, this page contains all known alternatives to **RxDB**.
 Remember that you read this inside of the RxDB documentation, so everything is **opinionated**.
 If you disagree with anything or think that something is missing, make a pull request to this file.